Home » UXO Services » UXO Surveys

 What is a UXO Survey?

-A UXO Survey is a means of proactive UXO Risk Mitigation undertaken to reduce the risk of encountering unexploded ordnance on a parcel of land, or marine environment, to as low as reasonably practicable (ALARP).
+A UXO Survey is a means of proactive UXO risk mitigation undertaken to reduce the risk of encountering unexploded ordnance on a parcel of land, or marine environment, to as low as reasonably practicable (ALARP).

 The procedure for a UXO Survey involves scanning and probing the terrain to assess if there are unexploded items of ordnance embedded in the ground, this is to make sure any planned ground works can be completed safely and with the minimum amount of risk to those involved.

-What UXO Surveys do we offer?
+What UXO Surveys are available?

 Looking for more information about UXO Surveys?